queitsch/xwwp/README.md

 The `xwidget-webkit-browse-url` just update the current xwidget-webkit buffer but does not bring it to the front (at least on MacOS), which is what you would expect.
-The `xwwp-browse-url-orther-window` method will also bring it to the front using `swith-to-buffer-other-window`.
+The `xwwp-browse-url-other-window` method will also bring it to the front using `swith-to-buffer-other-window`.

 ### How to install